thowimmer/hassio-addons/autossh-reverse-tunnel/README.md

 * Linux machine which is public accessible from the World Wide Web.
   * **Note:** I'm using a virtual Debian 9.4 instance but every common Linux distribution should be fine
-  * Any cheap vServer intance (e.g. AWS EC2) will be enough
+  * Any cheap vServer instance (e.g. AWS EC2) will be enough

 * OpenSSH server installed on this machine.